Manchester City F.C. in international football: First entries into European competition

-Manchester City won the 1969 FA Cup Final to earn a place in the 1969–70 UEFA Cup Winners' Cup.
+Manchester City won the 1969 FA Cup final to earn a place in the 1969–70 European Cup Winners' Cup.
 Their first tie was against Athletic Bilbao, in Spain's Basque Country.
 Athletic were themselves managed by an Englishman, Ronnie Allen.
 In the first leg, City recovered from a two-goal deficit to secure a 3–3 draw.
 The home leg was a comfortable 3–0 win.
-Post-match reports alleged that a scuffle had taken place at half-time between Mike Doyle and José Ramón Betzuen, The referee spoke to both managers, but did not take any further action.
+Post-match reports alleged that a scuffle had taken place at half-time between Mike Doyle and José Ramón Betzuen.
+The referee spoke to both managers, but did not take any further action.

-In the second round City travelled to Belgians Lierse S.K., and won the first leg 3–0, with two goals from Francis Lee and one from Colin Bell.
+In the second round, City travelled to Belgians Lierse S.K. and won the first leg 3–0, with two goals from Francis Lee and one from Colin Bell.
 The home leg produced a 5–0 win, a club record for European competition that stood until 2019.
-The first leg of the quarter-final, at Académica de Coimbra, took place three days before Manchester City were due to play in the League Cup final.
+The first leg of the quarter-finals, at Académica de Coimbra, took place three days before Manchester City were due to play in the League Cup final.
 Malcolm Allison rejected the prevailing British football orthodoxy, in which domestic competitions took priority, by saying he would rather win in Portugal than in the League Cup final.
 The match finished goalless.
 At Maine Road, extra-time was required for Manchester City to break down the stubbornly defensive Coimbra.
 Tony Towers scored the only goal of the tie with a minute of extra-time remaining.

+The draw for the semi-finals meant Manchester City played the away leg first in every round, this time in Germany, where Schalke 04 were the opposition.
+City lost the first leg by a single goal.
+Needing to win at Maine Road by at least two goals, the Blues used a very attacking approach.
+It worked; City led 3–0 at half-time and won the match 5–1.
+In the final, they faced Górnik Zabrze of Poland, who had progressed via a coin toss after three matches with A.S.
+Roma could not produce a winner in the other semi-final.